Global Expansion Guide

 21 April 2025

-Anzac Day 25 April 2025
+Anzac Day25 April 2025

-Reconciliation Day 2 June 2025
+Reconciliation Day2 June 2025

-King’s Birthday 9 June 2025
+King’s Birthday9 June 2025

-Labour Day 6 October 2025
+Labour Day6 October 2025

-Christmas Day 25 December 2025
+Christmas Day25 December 2025

-Boxing Day 26 December 2025
+Boxing Day26 December 2025

-Overtime Compensation: Overtime pay must be paid in accordance with the provisions of the industry’s industrial award, based on the nature of employment and the nature of the position.
-If both parties agree, time off in lieu may be provided instead of overtime pay.
+Overtime Compensation: Overtime pay must be calculated in accordance with the relevant industry award, taking into account the nature of the employment and the position.
+By mutual agreement, time off in lieu may be provided in place of overtime pay.

 Working Hours